collinmcneese/tf_cm_share/README.md

 ## Modules Included

-- __modules/a2_with_clients__ : Used to create an all-in-one Chef Automate(plus CS & Builder) server along with clients which are bootstrapped to the server on AWS.
+- __modules/a2_with_clients__ : Used to create an all-in-one Chef Automate (plus Chef Infra Server & Habitat Builder) server along with clients which are bootstrapped to the server on AWS.
 Also creates associated security groups which will be needed for the instances.

 ## Usage